cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-0CodePipeline.md

 ## Pipeline Definition

-**pipeline definition**: how business logic comunicate to AWS Data Pipeline.
+**pipeline definition**: how business logic communicate to AWS Data Pipeline.
 - It contains the following information:
   - Names, locations, and formats of the data sources
   - Activities that transform the data